BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## Directories

 Each directory in this repository has its own README.md file explaining its purpose.
 Please refer to individual README files for more details.

+## Tools

+- **CK (Code Klatt):** A tool used to collect and analyze code metrics from repositories.
+In this project, CK is employed to generate code metrics for repositories like Apache Commons-lang and Jabref.

+- **PyDriller:** A Python framework used for mining software repositories.
+It is utilized to traverse the commit tree in the repository and run CK for every commit hash it is in.

+- **RefactoringMiner:** A tool used for mining refactorings in Git repositories.
+It helps identify changes in the code that contribute to code evolution.

+- **Word2Vector:** A technique used for natural language processing and understanding.
+In this project, Word2Vector is employed for similarity analysis between texts, such as code snippets and questions.

 ## License